 But don’t be too quick to throw in the towel on eliminating or reducing your exposure!
 With creativity and effort, most SPOF-related risks can be significantly brought down.

-For more on this and other hot topics in Business Continuity and IT/Disaster Recovery, check out these recent posts from MHA Consulting and BCMMETRICS:
+For more on single points of failure and other hot topics in Business Continuity and IT/Disaster Recovery, check out these recent posts from MHA Consulting and BCMMETRICS:

 - Everything You Always Wanted to Know About Risk Management but Were Afraid to Ask